 What worked yesterday doesn’t work today

 Your firewall, intrusion detection system and even antivirus are primarily in place for one reason – to prevent hacks and malicious software from getting on your network.
 They employ reactive techniques that will flag malicious activity and take immediate action via either alerting or blocking actions.
 Unfortunately, when they fail, they serve little use in searching the network for the missed threat.
 They are like the gate guard who is tethered to their post – they can check ID’s at the door, but should someone sneak in with ill-intent, they’re powerless to stop them.

 Becoming a Hunter

-When it comes to building a hunt program within an enterprise, there are three requirements.
+When it comes to building a hunting program within an enterprise, there are three requirements.